Azure/azure-relay-bridge/OVERVIEW.md

 ## azbridge

-The Relay Bridge is a command line utility ("azbridge") with binary distributions for Windows, macOS, and several Linux distributions.
+The bridge is a command line utility ("azbridge") with binary distributions for Windows, macOS, and several Linux distributions.
 It can optionally also be configured and run as a background service on Windows and Linux.

 Since the tool helps with scenarios not dissimilar to SSH tunnels (but without